-All people who have sex with a new partner should consult a clinician about recommended screening tests to check for HIV and treatable STDs.
+Any sexually active adult may benefit from consulting a clinician about partners, practices, prevention of STDs and unintended pregnancy, and recommended screening tests to check for HIV and treatable STDs.
 Travelers should also be alert to attempts at coercion or fraud from previously unknown partners professing romantic interest, especially in relationships beginning exclusively online.
 People who have experienced a high-risk sexual encounter should consider taking medications for postexposure prophylaxis of HIV or unintended pregnancy within 72 hours.
 These and other prescription medications can be costly or difficult to obtain overseas, but US consular officers may be able to assist in locating needed medical services.
-See Box 3-5 for a summary of sexual health recommendations for travelers.
+See Box 3-05 for a summary of sexual health recommendations for travelers.

 Box 3-05.
 Summary of sexual health recommendations for travelers